rLoopTeam/break-a-pod-game-multiplatform/README.md

 Repository for the multi platform version of the game

 # Requirements
-Java SDK
+-Java SDK

-Android SDK
+-Android SDK

-Android Studio
+-Android Studio

 Not sure what's needed for iOS